Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 \end{lemma}

 \begin{proof}

 The fundamental sequence $c$ modulo the decomposition $H_1* $ has the same dimension as $Q_1=1$.
-The Kurosh rank of $Q_1=1$ is the sum of the following numbers: \begin{enumerate} \item [1)] the dimension of a free factor $F_1=F(t_0,\ldots ,t_{k_0})$ in the free decomposition of $F_{R(Q)}$ corresponding to an empty equation in $Q_1=1$; \item [2)] the number of abelian factors; \item [3)] the sum of dimensions of surface groups factors; \item [4)] the number of free variables of quadratic equations with coefficients in $Q_1=1$ corresponding to the fundamental sequence $V_{\rm fund}(Q)$, \item [5)] $factors Var_{\rm fund}$.\end{enumerate} Because $c$ has the same Kurosh rank, the free factor $F_1$ is unchanged.
+The Kurosh rank of $Q_1=1$ is the sum of the following numbers: \begin{enumerate} \item [1)] the dimension of a free factor $F_1=F(t_0,\ldots ,t_{k_0})$ in the free decomposition of $F_{R(Q)}$ corresponding to an empty equation in $Q_1=1$; \item [2)] the number of abelian factors; \item [3)] the sum of dimensions of surface group factors (that are not embedded into $\Gamma$, \item [4)] the number of free variables of quadratic equations with coefficients in $Q_1(X_1,\ldots ,X_n)=1$ corresponding to the fundamental sequence $Var _{\rm fund}(Q)$, \item [5)] $factors (Var_{\rm fund})$.\end{enumerate} Because $c$ has the same Kurosh rank, the free factor $F_1$ is unchanged.
 By 1) and 2) in Section \ref{rk3}, abelian and surface factors are sent into different free factors.

-Let $Q_{1i}=1$ be one of the standard quadratic equations in the system $Q_1=1.$ If the set of solutions of $Q_{1i}=1$ over $F_{R( Q_2,\ldots Q_n)}$ that factor through the system $S=1$ is a generic set for $Q_{1i}=1$, then by the analog of (\cite{Imp}, Theorem 9) we conclude that $S=1$ can be reconstructed so that it contains only one quadratic equation as a part of the system $S_m=1$.
+Let $Q_{1i}=1$ be one of the standard quadratic equations in the system $Q_1=1.$ If the set of solutions of $Q_{1i}=1$ over $F_{R( Q_2,\ldots Q_n)}$ that factor through the system $S=1$ is a generic family for $Q_{1i}=1$, then by the analog of (\cite{Imp}, Theorem 9) we conclude that $S=1$ can be reconstructed so that it contains only one quadratic equation as a part of the system $S_m=1$.
 Indeed, suppose a QH subgroup $\overline Q_{1i}$ corresponding to $Q_{1i}=1$ mapped on some level $s$ of $S=1$ onto a subgroup of the same size.
 Then it is stable.
 Suppose also that a QH subgroup of $F_{R(Q)}$ that is a subgroup of $\overline Q_{1i}$ is projected on some level $k$ above $s$ into a QH subgroup $\overline Q_k$.
 Then this projection is a monomorphism.
-On all the levels above $s$ we can join the image of a subgroup of $\overline Q_{1i}$ to a non-QH subgroup adjacent to it (and not count it in the size).
-We can join the image of $\overline Q_{1i}$ to a non-QH subgroup on all the levels above $m$, and replace the image of it on level $m$ by the isomorphic copy of $\overline Q_{1i}$.
+On all the levels above $s$ we can adjoin the image of a subgroup of $\overline Q_{1i}$ to a non-QH subgroup adjacent to it (and not count it in the size).
+We can adjoin the image of $\overline Q_{1i}$ to a non-QH subgroup on all the levels above $m$, and replace the image of it on the level $m$ by the isomorphic copy of $\overline Q_{1i}$.

-Is all QH subgroups corresponding to $Q_1=1$ are stable, then the regular size of $S=1$ is the same as the regular size of $Q_1=1$ and if $ab(c)=ab(V_{\rm fund}(Q))$, then reconstructed $S=1$ has only one level.
+If all QH subgroups corresponding to $Q_1=1$ are stable, then the regular size of $S=1$ is the same as the regular size of $Q_1=1$ and if $ab(c)=ab(Var_{\rm fund}(Q))$, then reconstructed $S=1$ has only one level.

 The lemma is proved. \end{proof}